alinbabu2010/MealsApp/README.md

 # MealsApp

 A Flutter mobile application for selecting meals.
-Created to explore navigation in Flutter
+Created to explore mainly navigation and tab bars in Flutter

 ## Getting Started